About the Ann Arbor PTO Thrift Shop

 The organization is governed by a volunteer Board of Directors.

 Comments, compliments, or concerns?
-Contact our Executive Director: firstname.lastname@example.org
+Contact our Director of Promotions & Communications: firstname.lastname@example.org